Azure/playwright-workspaces/how-to-use-service-config-file.md

 * **`serviceAuthType`**:
     - **Description**: This setting allows you to choose the authentication method you want to use for your test run.
     - **Available Options**:
-        - `ACCESS_TOKEN` to use access tokens.
+        - `ServiceAuth.ACCESS_TOKEN` to use access tokens.
 You need to enable authentication using access tokens if you want to use this option, see [manage authentication](./how-to-manage-authentication.md).
-        - `ENTRA_ID` to use Microsoft Entra ID for authentication.
+        - `ServiceAuth.ENTRA_ID` to use Microsoft Entra ID for authentication.
 It's the default mode.
-    - **Default Value**: `ENTRA_ID`
+    - **Default Value**: `ServiceAuth.ENTRA_ID`
     - **Example**:
       ```typescript
-      serviceAuthType:'ENTRA_ID'
+      serviceAuthType: ServiceAuth.ENTRA_ID
       ```